-- Experience alignment, effects and common foundations of poses in your own body
+- Experience alignment, effects, and common foundations of poses in your own body.

-- Develop a discerning eye for injuries, benefits of poses, contraindications, and healthy movement patterns
+- Develop a discerning eye for injuries, benefits of poses, contraindications, and healthy movement patterns.

 Anatomy and Physiology

-- Develop a foundational understanding of physical anatomy and how it applies to movement
+- Develop a foundational understanding of physical anatomy and how it applies to movement.

-- Understand the skeletal body, including bones, the types of joints and the major muscles involved in asana
+- Understand the skeletal body, including bones, the types of joints, and the major muscles involved in asana.

 Yoga Philosophy, Lifestyle and Ethics for Yoga Teachers

-- Approach yoga as a lifestyle, incorporating Ayurveda and the principles of yama and niyama
+- Approach yoga as a lifestyle, incorporating Ayurveda and the principles of yama and niyama off the mat.

-- Develop a toolkit to teach online and in-person classes
+- Develop a toolkit to teach online and in-person classes.

 Restorative Yoga, Meditation and Pranayama

-- Understand breath techniques and their applications
+- Understand multiple breath techniques and their applications.

-- Understand key meditation terms and lineage
+- Understand key meditation techniques and lineage.

-- Integrate meditation, pranayama and restorative practices into your daily life
+- Integrate meditation, pranayama, and restorative practices into your daily life.

-- Learn accessibility cues, sequencing and pacing
+- Learn accessibility cues, sequencing, and pacing.

-- Learn to address the specific needs of individuals and special populations to the degree possible in a group setting
+- Learn to address the specific needs of individuals and special populations to the degree possible in a group setting.

 Personal Practice + Observation

-- Attend a minimum of 40 classes in order to receive certification
+- Attend a minimum of 40 classes in order to receive certification.

 Homework + Assignments